slotdawg/contributing/atom-conf/atom-conf.rst

 .. note:: If changes have happened, you can check that by repeating the first two steps and run the command **git pull https://github.com/nutanixworkshops/workshop-repo-template** to get the latest changes if there are any.

 After you have created the directory in which you want to work/create the documentation and have copied the template files in, copy a file called .gitignore in the root of the working directory.
 This will make sure that not needed files are uploaded to the GitHub server.
 An example is .DS_Dstore or thumbs.ini.
-Download the file 'here<a href=<.gitignore">_'.
+Download the file :download:`.gitignore file <../.gitignore>`.
+Change the downloaded **txt** file to .gitignore and place in the root of the project.

 Start using Atom
 ++++++++++++++++